almachelouche/middleman/content/email/IN/prospect/015/ecosport_mp.md

 path='email_modules/singles/copy'
 color='''white'''

 		copy = '''Looking for a great deal in addition to GST?
 You're in luck!
-At Ford, vehicles are available with benefits for great savings, plus you can enjoy an interest rate of 8.15%.
-What are you waiting for?
+At Ford, vehicles are available with benefits for great savings, plus you can enjoy an interest rate of 8.15%. <br /><br />What are you waiting for?
 Visit your nearest Ford dealership now!*'''

 [[module]]
 path='email_modules/spacer/default'